 … or, no inn at the room !!!

-About 15 years ago my husband and I decided to visit MV in the middle of March.
-Why?
-Because we’d tried in December, gotten as far as Woods Hole and a raging blizzard prevented us from getting any further.
-To quell my disappointment my husband said we’d try again in a couple of months.
-We knew the Island would be quiet in March but didn’t realize just how quiet it would be.
+In 1993 we decided to visit MV in the middle of March.
+We knew the Island would be quiet in March but didn’t realize just how quiet it would be !!

-We chose to stay here at the Harborside Inn in Edgartown (this is a summer picture).
+We chose to stay at the Harborside Inn in Edgartown.
 The Harborside is a complex of several buildings, in the winter they would keep only one building open.
 The building we were in is the middle of the three pictured.
 We were in the middle room of the top floor.

 Edgartown in the winter is quiet and solitary… ok, it’s pretty much deserted.
-A few restaurants are open, one or two B&B’s, a few stores and not much else.
-Some of the shops still have displays in their darkened windows, an unfair look at their tempting wares.
+A few restaurants were open, one or two B&B’s, a few stores and not much else.
+Some of the shops still had displays in their darkened windows, an unfair look at their tempting wares.

 We checked in and were told that after 5pm no one would be at the desk.
 That we could make outgoing calls but incoming calls would go to their answering machine and those messages would be delivered in the morning.
-This was before cell phones… the dark ages, pre-personal electronic communication devices.
-And we were warned that if we lost our room keys we’d literally be out in the cold.
+Remember, this was before cell phones…the dark ages, pre-personal electronic communications devices.
+And we were also warned that if we lost our room keys we’d literally be out in the cold.

 And then I heard voices… muffled at first and then clearer.
 A creak.
 A door being closed.
 Water running.
 A laugh.
 Could it be, were there other people in the building !
 I felt relief.
 That night despite the howling winds I slept well knowing that we were not alone.
 I almost felt a bond to these other guests.
 But in the morning there was no sign of them… no noises from their room next to ours, no creaks or voices, no nothing.
 Did I dream them, were they real or perhaps visitors from across time and space that previously inhabited this former whaling captain’s home !
 The mind runs wild sometimes on a blustery and stormy winter night especially on an Island with a history of hauntings… especially to a person with a vivid imagination.